 Lighting is important in any office environment, but it becomes even more so when you start factoring in Feng Shui.
 Working in a dark and dim room can be draining, so it’s important that you bring as much light into the room as possible.
 However it’s expected that you will need to bring it a bit of supplementary lighting, too.
 Try to use lamps wherever possible and opt for warm yellow light bulbs rather than harsh white ones.

 You’ve probably heard the phrase “bring the outside in”, and this is what it applies to.
-Plants are the perfect way to bring fresh energy from nature inside the home, where energy can have the tendency to be dull and flat.
+Biophilic design a.k.a plants is the perfect way to bring fresh energy from nature inside the home, where energy can have the tendency to be dull and flat.
 Plants will not only look great but they will also purify your air as they sit on your shelf.